-- Collect water level readings from each of the monitoring wells using an interface probe capable of distinguishing water and/or the presence or absence of product to the nearest 0.01 feet. - Record the depth to water readings from the monitoring wells and then use the data to determine water level elevations such that groundwater flow direction can be confirmed. - Groundwater sampling activities should be conducted in accordance with generally accepted practices as outlined in the final version of the PADEP Groundwater Monitoring Guidance Manual.
+- Collect water level readings from each of the monitoring wells using an interface probe capable of distinguishing water and/or the presence or absence of product to the nearest 0.01 feet. - Record the depth to water readings from the monitoring wells and then use the data to determine water level elevations such that groundwater flow direction can be confirmed. - Groundwater sampling activities should be conducted in accordance with generally accepted practices as outlined in the final version of the PADEP Groundwater Monitoring Guidance Manual. - Prior to the collection of groundwater samples, the water column in each of the monitoring wells should be purged by either the removal of approximately three (3) volumes of the water column or via low flow sampling method. - Sampling equipment should be decontaminated prior to sample collection in accordance with generally accepted industry practices. - Following purging activities, groundwater samples should be collected as quickly as practical from each of the wells into laboratory supplied bottleware. - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory. - Groundwater samples collected during each of the events will be sent to an accredited laboratory to be tested for the required constituents of concern in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2.
+Specifically, each sample will be analyzed for benzene, toluene, ethylbenzene, total xylenes, MTBE, naphthalene, isopropylbenzene, 135-TMB, and 124-TMB. - In addition to the samples collected from the monitoring wells, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling.

-- Prior to the collection of groundwater samples, the water column in each of the monitoring wells should be purged by either the removal of approximately three (3) volumes of the water column or via low flow sampling method. - Sampling equipment should be decontaminated prior to sample collection in accordance with generally accepted industry practices. - Following purging activities, groundwater samples should be collected as quickly as practical from each of the wells into laboratory supplied bottleware. - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory. - Groundwater samples collected during each of the events will be sent to an accredited laboratory to be tested for the required constituents of concern in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2.
-Specifically, each sample will be analyzed for PADEP unleaded gasoline and diesel short lists (benzene, toluene, ethylbenzene, total xylenes, MTBE, naphthalene, isopropylbenzene, 1,3,5-trimethylbenzene, and 1,2,4-trimethylbenzene). - In addition to the samples collected from the monitoring wells, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling. - The laboratory to be utilized should be identified in the bid package.
+- The laboratory to be utilized should be identified in the bid package.
 Upon receipt of the results, the consultant should forward a copy of the analytical data to the solicitor and PAUSTIF (or its designated representative).
 Following collection of the second round of groundwater monitoring and sampling data, a determination will be made whether additional characterization efforts will be needed or if the completed efforts have fully characterized and delineated the groundwater and soil at the Site.
-The selected consultant will keep PAUSTIF and the Technical Contact updated on the progress of the investigation. - All IDW waste should be disposed of per the instructions included in the "General SOW Requirements" and "Site Specific Milestones" section of the RFB.
+The selected consultant will keep PAUSTIF and the Technical Contact updated on the progress of the investigation. - All IDW waste should be disposed of per the instructions included in the "General SOW Requirements" and "Site Specific Milestones" section of the RFB. - In the event that the PennDot Right of Way Permit takes longer to obtain than anticipated and as such the proposed off site monitoring well installation activities are delayed, a groundwater sampling event completed at the Site before the permit is secured and the monitoring wells are installed would be done so under the costs provided in Optional Cost Adder Milestone L1.